yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/README.md

-# Social todo automated tests
+# Eventbrite clone automated tests

-These are the tests for the social todo.
+These are the tests for the Eventbrite clone.

 ## Running the code